Azzam1503/E-mage/README.md

 - Create [Cloudinary](https://cloudinary.com/) API key
 - Create a **.env** file :
     `touch .env`
     - Paster all the key in .env file
 - Run `npm install` to install all the dependencies
+- Run npm start